aws-samples/aws-serverless-workshops/Auth/0_GettingStarted/README.md

 ### Initialize your developer workspace

-1. Run the following commands to upgrade your Node.js version to v10
+1. Run the following commands to upgrade your Node.js version to the latest version of Node.js 8.
+The [AWS Amplify](https://aws-amplify.github.io/) JavaScript library which we will be using requires Node.js 8 or higher.

     ```console
     nvm i 8